Skip to content Skip to footer

 “This executive order endangers critical federal funding for Baltimore and countless other communities, putting jobs and livelihoods at risk.
 Moreover, it seeks to establish a legal framework to attack anyone or any organization that dares to celebrate our diversity,” Scott continued.
 “Such actions are fundamentally un-American.
 We are a nation built on diversity, unity, and the belief that everyone deserves a fair chance.”

-As we work to dispel the atmosphere of political despair, we ask that you contribute to our journalism.
-Over 80 percent of Truthout’s funding comes from small individual donations from our community of readers, and over a third of our total budget is supported by recurring monthly donors.
+Over 80 percent of Truthout‘s funding comes from small individual donations from our community of readers, and the remaining 20 percent comes from a handful of social justice-oriented foundations.
+Over a third of our total budget is supported by recurring monthly donors, many of whom give because they want to help us keep Truthout barrier-free for everyone.

-Five days remain in our fundraiser, and you can help by giving today.
+You can help by giving today during our fundraiser.
+We have until midnight tonight to add 132 new monthly donors.
 Whether you can make a small monthly donation or a larger gift, Truthout only works with your support.